StarRocks/starrocks/docs/en/loading/StreamLoad.md

 Stream Load and Broker Load both support data transformation at data loading and supports data changes made by UPSERT and DELETE operations during data loading.
 For more information, see [Transform data at loading](../loading/Etl_in_loading.md) and [Change data through loading](../loading/Load_to_Primary_Key_tables.md).

-## Loading from a local file system via HTTP PUT
+## Loading from a local file system via Stream Load

-Stream Load runs in synchronous loading mode.
+Stream Load runs in synchronous loading mode based on HTTP PUT.
 After you submit a load job, StarRocks synchronously runs the job, and returns the result of the job after the job finishes.
 You can determine whether the job is successful based on the job result.

 :::notice